 - Parents must report to the school if their child or anyone in the household has any symptoms.
 The child will not be allowed back into school for 14 days or until the effected person has a negative COVID-19 test.

 - Children can not bring masks into school as they pose a huge contamination risk

 , disposable masks will be removed at the main gate.
 Reusable masks must be stored by the parent.
 Children who walk alone will need a storage bag to keep it in.

 Key Features for children:

-- A set area for the school - their key stage phase.
-Children will not be permitted to use different toilets or enter classes not in their phase.
+- A set area for the school - their Year Group.
+Children will not be permitted to use different toilets or enter classes not in their year group.

 - Regular hand washing timetable and the use of hand gel in between.

 - No assemblies in the hall - all online.

 - Restricted movement in classrooms - each child will have their own equipment and